Selecting a Windows kiosk device for your enterprise

 In Windows 10, kiosk mode is based on a feature called assigned access.
 The feature helps protect corporate confidentiality allowing administrators to confine an application’s opening wedges revealed to the users.

 Assigned access in Windows 10 Pro, Windows 10 Education, and Windows 10 Enterprise editions is a feature to allow admins to manage end user experience by denying some functionalities.
-It helps to eliminate the risk of compromising the system.
+Furthermore, it helps to eliminate the risk of compromising the system.

-For public access terminals where you want a high degree of control over the device, consider running Windows single app kiosk mode.
-The kiosk app runs in full screen above the lock screen in a restricted user account and the public can’t tab out of the application on such limited-security environments.
+For instance, for public access terminals where you want a high degree of control over the device, consider running Windows single app kiosk mode.
+Here, the kiosk app runs in full screen above the lock screen in a restricted user account and also the public can’t tab out of the application on such limited-security environments.

-In a corporate environment, if a Windows device is to be used for a specific business-related task only and the system must be shared between multiple users, a multi app mode will be more apt.
+Secondly, in a corporate environment, if a Windows device is to be used for a specific business-related task only and the system must be shared between multiple users, a multi app mode will be more apt.
 With Windows multi app kiosk mode, you can enable only essential apps and features for the workers and limit all other extraneous functionalities so that bored employees cannot switch to any other activities.
-Users are forced to sign-in with the specified account credentials and access only the applications whitelisted for them by the admin.
+Consequently, users are forced to sign-in with the specified account credentials and access only the applications whitelisted for them by the admin.

 |Single app mode||Multi app mode|